What’s an Armed Career Criminal Under Federal Law?

 Under federal law, an armed career criminal is a person who possesses a firearm or ammunition when prohibited and has three or more prior convictions for a violent crime or serious drug offense.
 As a result of their designation as an armed career criminal, a judge shall impose a minimum term of imprisonment.
 Additionally, the sentencing range the judge must refer to when determining the term of imprisonment is increased because both the offense level and criminal history category are greater for armed career criminals.

-If you need legal representation for a federal crime in Cleveland, call Patituce & Associates at (440) 471-7784 or contact us online today.
+If you need legal representation for a federal crime in Cleveland, call Patituce & Associates at (440) 771-1175 or online today.

 Who Is Considered an Armed Career Criminal?